 2″ HD Polyfoam

-ReST: Short for Responsive Sleep Technology, LLC, ReST offers the ReST Bed, a smart airbed.
+ReST – which is short for Responsive Sleep Technology, LLC – offers the ReST Bed, a smart airbed.

 More information about the ReST Bed is found in the table below: